bricker0/SDG_Leaflet/README.md

 Open the attribute table. <br>
 Please make sure you write down the goal, target, and indicator title year the data were collected and any other relevant info that you might want to include in the text on your website about the map. <br>
 The SDG value – if it is more than 2 decimal places, please convert the value to an integer.  <br>
-To do this – when the attribute table is open and editable –click field calculator this icon. <br>
+To do this – when the attribute table is open and editable –click field calculator. <br>
 Toggle “Create New Field” and name it SDG<br>
 Then cut and paste this expression and replace SDG_Field with the name of the field with your SDG indicator in it. <br>
 ```
 To_int(“SDG_Field”)
 ```
 Then click ok and the new field should generate. <br>
 Now we will export and Convert to GeoJSON. <br>
 Right-click and the layer <b>Export</b> Save Vector Layer As<br>
 Format change to GeoJSON<br>
 Name your file and make sure you see where it is being saved.<br>
 You only need to keep the attribute with the name of the country and the value – so only toggle the country name and the SDG value field you just created.<br>
+Then click okay
 ##Open the new GeoJSON file in a text editor
 One line one before the open brackets Add
 ```